What is Bridge to Appalachian?

 Yes, your community college advisor and the App transfer advisors are here to help you with that.
 You will set up advising meetings with your advisors at your convenience- preferably before or close to the start of registration.
 You'll want to meet with your advisors at least twice a semester to make sure you are on track, but you can schedule as many meetings as you need.
 In addition, App has an online database you can use that shows how your courses transfer.
 You can also find transfer guides for each of our majors.

-Am I considered an App Student while I take my 24 credit hours?
+Am I considered an App student while I take my 24 credit hours?

 You are not considered an App student until you are officially attending App.
-Once admitted to App you will receive your student ID.

 Can Bridge students use the facilities at App and attend events?